threeML.bayesian package

 The steps are:

-Draw num_global_samples from prior.
-The highest num_walkers points are selected.
+- Draw num_global_samples from prior.
+The highest num_walkers points are

 Set num_steps to num_initial_steps